- Full childcare

 Until about fifteen years ago, childminder registration and checking was government-run by the municipality.
-Many of these ex-government departments now operate as private childminder agencies in their area, B4Kids (www.b4kids.nl) in Leiden and SKO in Oegstgeest (www.sko-oegstgeest.nl), both of which also run crèches and after-school care centres.
+Many of these ex-government departments now operate as private childminder agencies in their area, Smallsteps (used to be B4kids, www.smallsteps.nl) in Leiden and SKO in Oegstgeest (www.sko-oegstgeest.nl), both of which also run crèches and after-school care centres.
 In addition to this there is now a number of other agencies, some with local presence and some internet-based.
-I would urge you to choose an agency with the most personal contact possible; you can't find the right childminder via two phone calls and a website .
+I would urge you to choose an agency with the most personal contact possible; you can't find the right childminder via two phone calls and a website.
 The agencies listed are Dutch-speaking, but like all institutions here will do their best to help you in English if need be.

-B4Kids (www.b4kids.nl); offices in Leiden (they own many crèches here) and childminders all over the area.
+Smallsteps (www.smallsteps.nl); offices in Leiden (they own many crèches here) and childminders all over the area.
 I can personally recommend them.
 SKO, the main Oegstgeest daycare organisation, does the same in the Oegstgeest/Voorhout area, working through Kroostopvang (www.kroostopvang.nl), and seem to be reliable.
-Compananny (www.compananny.nl) runs a crèche and BSO (also in Oegstgeest) and at time of writing (Aug 2012) are planning to start hiring out their qualified nursery nurses as childminders in the area, but this will not be until 2013 at the earliest.
+Compananny (www.compananny.nl) hires out their qualified nursery nurses as nannies – see the website for more information.

 These are many and varied; www.regeltante.nl, www.gastouderopvang.nl, www.mrnosey.nl and other similar sites are more like dating agencies for parents and would-be childminders.You will see good qualified and registered childminders listed, along with random 16-year-olds seeking an evening job now and then; the site gives the contact details, and you do all the legwork.
 Regeltante and Mr. Nosey offer 'let us find you someone' services (at a fee) and allegedly check the qualifications of people who advertise on their sites.